 But there's still a vast amount of work to be done for West Coast wolves.
 Although wolf recovery efforts in the northern Rocky Mountains and the Great Lakes have met with success, wolves in the lower 48 states still occupy less than 10 percent of their historic habitat.
 Yet the U.S. Fish and Wildlife Service has stated it intends to remove federal protections for wolves in the lower 48 states, including the West Coast.
 If the United States is going to continue recovering its wolf population — and if it wants to retain authentic wilderness within its borders — then it needs the West Coast, which is one of the best places for wolf recovery with plenty of suitable wolf habitat and a largely supportive human population.

 As a founding member of the Pacific Wolf Coalition, the Washington Wolf Collaborative, Oregon Wolf Strategy Group and Calwolf Group — as well as an advisory member of the Eastern Washington Wolf Coalition — the Center is working with conservation groups across the region to ensure that wolves retain needed protections at the state and federal level.

 The first reliable reports of wolves returning to Washington came in 2002.
-Washington now has ten confirmed and two probable wolf packs in the eastern and central portions of the state (as well as two more suspected packs that travel in Washington at times but mostly reside outside the state).
-Currently there are five successful breeding pairs and at least 51 individuals.
+By early 2015 Washington had 16 confirmed wolf packs in the eastern and central portions of the state.
+As of the end of 2016, Washington's wolf count included 20 packs with 10 successful breeding pairs and at least 115 individuals.